jazzyoki/ninaexporter/README.md

 | target_name | the designated target name |
 | filter_name | the filter name |

+### Image Path
+The image path is useful, if you want to expose the image via an web server that can be then linked into a dashboard container e.g. grafana.
+In that case let the imagepath point to the webservers content folder.

 ## Running the Code

 I always prefer to run my python script in virtual environments, but thats up to you